mplanasgit/project-4/README.md

 ![script](images/Got_script.jpg)

-The API was built using the **Flask** library in a local route.
+The API was built using the **Flask** framework in a local route.
 Find below the different endpoints of the API.
 Each endpoint retrieved the information of a corresponding query.

 **API endpoints:**